 Database Configuration

-cfg-database.properties is to configure the database connection parameters such as database url, username and password as follow.
+cfg-database.properties is to configure the database connection parameters such as JNDI, number of cached statements, timeout of pool connection and validation SQL.
 The logger will save the information into the file and file will be splitted into different file based on the file format

 (“vms .log.2011-03-25.log”).

-sys.server.database.default.url=jdbc:jtds:sqlserver://127.0.0.1:1438/VMS_FS

-sys.server.database.default.username=sys_db

-sys.server.database.default.password=

 Logger Configuration